InnovateUKGitHub/een-webapp/README.md

 Git Information
 ---------------

-At the moment we using git flow to version the work we have done.
+At the moment we are using git flow to version the work we have done.
-Nothing as been release to master as develop is our main branch and that we do not have a live environment.
+Nothing has been released to master as develop is our main branch and that we do not have a live environment.

 Here is a quick help to use git flow:
 ```